 And your villain happens to be one of those people who wants to get that regardless of the method he uses.

 In the middle, he’s going to get jealous or become selfish against colleague or teammates.

 l.
 Social Bond Theory

 Sibling rivalry is the most common story here.
-Once the other person receives more than he, his insecurities rise to the point he does ethical violations as a result of under appreciation.
+Once the other person receives more than he, his insecurities rises to the point he does ethical violations as a result of under appreciation.

 m.
 Acceptance Of Small Theft

-Your character might have been asked to steal small goods.
+Your villain may have started stealing small goods.
 As he grows up, he learns how to steal bigger things to the point where authorities have to intervene and capture him.

 n.
 Reactance Theory